rumblesan/improviz/docs/index.md

 # Improviz

-Improviz is a live-coding environment built for creating visual performances of abstract shapes, blurred shades and broken gifs.
+Improviz is a live-coding environment built for creating visual performances of abstract shapes, blurred shades and broken GIFs.

+It is fully open source, with the code being fully available at [the repository](https://github.com/rumblesan/improviz) on GitHub, and all contributions are welcome.

 ## Installation